Hypoglycemia: Other causes

-Non-diabetics
+Non-diabetic

 Serious illness

 Serious illness may result in low blood sugar.
 Severe disease of many organ systems can cause hypoglycemia as a secondary problem.
 Hypoglycemia is especially common in those in the intensive care unit or those in whom food and drink is withheld as a part of their treatment plan.

 Sepsis, a common cause of hypoglycemia in serious illness, can lead to hypoglycemia through many ways.
 In a state of sepsis, the body uses large amounts of glucose for energy.
 Glucose use is further increased by cytokine production.
 Cytokines are a protein produced by the body in a state of stress, particularly when fighting an infection.
 Cytokines may inhibit glucose production, further decreasing the body's energy stores.
 Finally, the liver and kidneys are sites of glucose production, and in a state of sepsis those organs may not receive enough oxygen, leading to decreased glucose production due to organ damage.

 Other causes of serious illness that may cause hypoglycemia include liver failure and kidney failure.
 The liver is the main site of glucose production in the body, and any liver failure or damage will lead to decreased glucose production.
 While the kidneys are also sites of glucose production, their failure of glucose production is not significant enough to cause hypoglycemia.
 Instead, the kidneys are responsible for removing insulin from the body, and when this function is impaired in kidney failure, the insulin stays in circulation longer, leading to hypoglycemia.